Hyper-distance Oracles in Hypergraphs: Introduction

 \section{Introduction}

-Computing point-to-point shortest-path distances is a key primitive in network-structured data~\cite{goldberg2007point}, which finds application in a variety of domains.
-As exact shortest-path computations are prohibitive in real-world massive networks, especially in online applications where point-to-point distances must be provided in a few milliseconds, the research community has devoted large efforts to develop \emph{distance oracles} for approximate distance queries (see~\cite{sommer2014shortest} for a nice survey).
-The idea is to have an offline pre-processing phase in which an index is built from the network, and then an online querying phase in which the index is used to answer efficiently and approximately the distance queries.
+Computing point-to-point shortest-path distances is a key primitive in network-structured data~\cite{goldberg2007point}, with widespread applications across various domains, including route planning~\cite{goldberg2006reach}, proximity search in databases~\cite{goldman1998proximity}, metabolic pathway analysis~\cite{rahman2005metabolic}, web search ranking~\cite{vieira2007efficient}, and path finding in social networks~\cite{kleinberg2000navigation}.
+The conventional approach to answering shortest-path queries involves using a single-source shortest-path algorithm for each query.
+However, this method leads to query times that grow linearly with the size of the network.
+An alternative approach involves an exhaustive computation of all possible queries through an all-pairs shortest-path algorithm, and storing these results in a lookup table.
+Yet, this method consumes a prohibitive amount of memory.
+In the context of real-world massive networks and with online applications requiring near-instantaneous point-to-point distances, these conventional approaches become impractical due to their prohibitively large query times or space requirements.
+For this reason, the research community has devoted large effort to developing \emph{distance oracles} for approximate distance queries (see~\cite{sommer2014shortest} for a survey).
+The key idea is to have an offline pre-processing phase in which an index is built from the network, and then an online querying phase in which the index is used to answer efficiently and approximately the distance queries.